AalborgUniversity-ControlLabs/start-here/README.md

 - Etc.

 ##### Who Is This For?
 Everyone who is going to use, using, or are woking in the Automation and Control Labs at Fredrik Bajers Vej 7C.
 You may be a Bachelor-, Masters-, or PhD-student, staff, visiting scholar, or visiting high-school student.
 Please read on an you may acheive enlightenment.

+##### What Goes here?
+Well, each of the other repositories in this organization is supposed to hold software.
+It is good practice to put documentation with the software, either in raw text or in the wikis provided by GitHub.
+That documentation should be specific to the software, everything else should go here.
+For further discourse on the documentation process, have a look at [How to Document](how-to-document.md).

 ##### Should I Contribute?
 Yes!
 If you know something that is not written in these pages, chances are that you can contribute valuable knowledge.
 Go to the [How to Contribute](how-to-contribute.md) page.